HeathmontGameDesign/heathmontgamedesign.github.io/lessons/lesson4.md

 ## Challenge

 - Add a timer to the game.
 The timer should start at 30 seconds and count down to 0.
 When the timer reaches 0, the game should end.
 You can use the `clock.schedule_interval()` function to run a function every second to update the timer.
 You will need to add a new global variable to store the timer value, and you will need to add code to draw the timer on the screen.
 - Add a game over screen that displays the final score when the timer reaches 0.
 You can use a new global variable to keep track of whether the game is over or not.
 When the timer reaches 0, set this variable to `True` and display the game over screen.
-You can use the `screen.draw.text()` fnction to display the final score on the game over screen.
+You can use the `screen.draw.text()` function to display the final score on the game over screen.
 - Add a restart button to the game over screen that allows the player to restart the game.
 You can use the `on_mouse_down()` function to check for a click on the restart button, and reset the game state if the button is clicked.